shavitkimchi/huffman/README.md

 **Question 2.** Typically the number of total characters  $`N`$ is much greater than the number of unique characters, $`M`$ which is at most 256 when reading 8-bit chunks as with Huffman coding.
 Files are read twice when compressing: once to count/determine encodings, and once to actually write the encodings.
 Run your compression code on two images from the `data` folder: `oak-ridge.jpg` and `mtblanc.jpg`.
 In your analysis, include the time it takes to compress each of these files, what the compression ratio is: size of original/size of compressed.
 Do the same for the text file `hawthorne.txt` Can you make any conclusions about compression of images compared to text files?
 About the time to run compression on files?
 Discuss and justify your answers based on empirical/runtime data.

 **Question 3.** When running `decompress`, each character that is decompressed requires traversing nodes in the Huffman coding tree, and there are $`N`$ such characters.
 Run your `decompress` code on the images you compressed in the previous question.
-Make some conclusions about the runtimes of compressed images compared to compressed text files when decompressing?
+Make some conclusions about the runtimes of compressed _images_ compared to compressed _text files_ when decompressing.
 Justify your answers by runtimes as you can.

 ## Submitting and Grading